Shadorain/shadobar-2/README.md

 ## Installation
 1. first cd into ~/.config then clone the repo
         `cd ~/.config; git clone https://github.com/Shadorain/shadobar.git`
-2. move shadobar directory to *~/.config* and rename the whole directory to polybar
+2. Rename the whole directory to polybar
         `mv ~/.config/shadobar ~/.config/polybar`
 3. cd into polybar directory
         `cd ~/.config/polybar/`
-4. Copy/move the entire rofi directory into *.config*
+4. Copy/move the entire rofi directory into *~/.config*
         `cp ~/.config/polybar/rofi ~/.config/rofi`
 5. (Optional) finally set *~/.config/polybar/launch.sh &* where you would like shadobar to auto start from.
-  * I personally like having it in my bspwmrc
-        `echo "polybar shadobar &" >> ~/.config/bspwm/bspwmrc`
+        `echo "polybar shadobar &" >> ~/.config/bspwm/bspwmrc` (in my case: bspwmrc)

+### I3 users
+* Follow each of those steps above, the only change you will need is to swap the i3 config with the bspwm one.
+        `mv ~/.config/polybar/config-i3 ~/.config/polybar/config`

--- And there you go!
-You have succesfully installed Shadobar! --
+#### ---And there you go!
+You have succesfully installed Shadobar!----
   ( Please give feedback if certain things do not work )

 ## Dependencies
 * Polybar of course!
     `sudo pacman -S polybar`
 * (Optional for functionality) Rofi
     `sudo pacman -S rofi`

 #### Fonts